mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

         illumination sample is important for differentiable rendering.
 For example, we might want to track derivatives in the sampled direction (``ds.d``) without also differentiating the sampling technique.
-        Alternatively (or additionally), it may be necessary to apply a spherical reparameterization to ``ds.d`` to handle visibility-induced discontinuities during differentiation.
-Both steps require re- evaluating the contribution of the emitter while tracking derivative information through the calculation.

         In contrast to pdf_emitter_direction(), evaluating this function can yield a nonzero result in the case of emission profiles containing a